Williamd40/Williamd40/README.md

 -  I primarily code in SQL, KQL, Bash, and Python.
 -  I am also learning HTML, JavaScript, C++, and CSS.
--  A lil' on the side: I am also a budding powerlifter, with aims to compete one day.
+-  A lil' on the side: I am also a budding powerlifter and kickboxer, with aims to compete one day.

 ### My current Socials: